jorgerance/simpleWeatherStation/README.md

 # sws (simple weather station)
-Simple weather station controlled by an NodeMCU (esp8266) writen on Arduino uploading data to ThingSpeak.
+Simple weather station controlled by a NodeMCU Dev Board (esp8266) writen on Arduino uploading data to ThingSpeak.

 ## About the ESP8266
 Wikipedia: